Abiraterone (By mouth)

 - Some medicines can affect how abiraterone works.
 Tell your doctor if you are using carbamazepine, dextromethorphan, phenobarbital, phenytoin, pioglitazone, rifabutin, rifampin, rifapentine, or thioridazine.

 - Women who are pregnant or may become pregnant should not touch this medicine without wearing gloves.

 - This medicine may cause birth defects if a man is using it when his partner becomes pregnant.
-Use a condom plus another form of birth control during treatment with this medicine and for 1 week after the last dose.
-Tell your doctor right away if a pregnancy occurs while you are taking this medicine.
+Use a condom plus another form of birth control during treatment with this medicine and for 3 weeks after the last dose.
+Tell your doctor right away if a pregnancy occurs while you are using this medicine.

-- Tell your doctor if you have liver disease, high blood pressure, heart failure, heart rhythm problems, a recent heart attack, or a history of adrenal problems.
+- Tell your doctor if you have liver disease, heart or blood vessel disease, high blood pressure, heart failure, heart rhythm problems, a recent heart attack, diabetes, electrolyte imbalance, or a history of adrenal problems.

 - This medicine may cause the following problems:

 - Adrenal problems

 - Increased risk of bone fractures and death when used together with radium 223 dichloride (radiation treatment)

 - Low blood sugar

 - Do not stop using this medicine, even for a short time, without first asking your doctor.

 - Talk with your doctor before using this medicine if you plan to have children.
 Some men who use this medicine have become infertile (unable to have children).